aramis-lab/leaspy/README.md

 Leaspy requires Python >= 3.9, < 3.12.

-It is **highly recommended** to use a virtual environment to install Leaspy and its dependencies.
+Whether you wish to install a released version of Leaspy, or to install its development version, it is **highly recommended** to use a virtual environment to install the project and its dependencies.

 There exists multiple solutions for that, the most common option is to use `conda`: